Historic Sites of Manitoba: Killarney School No. 252 (Killarney, RM of Killarney-Turtle Mountain)

 Vice-Principals (High School)

-Noteworthy teachers at Killarney School included Ethel Kinley, T. Albert Scholes, Mr. Watson, Rufus Earle, D. H. Hartley, Mr. Finkbiener, Miss Jennie Sharman, Miss Dowler, Miss MacGregor, Miss Hopwood, Miss Parker, Annie Eccles Kent, and Arthur F. Kerr.
+Among the other teachers at Killarney School were Ethel Kinley, T. Albert Scholes, Mr. Watson, Rufus Earle, D. H. Hartley, Mr. Finkbiener, Miss Jennie Sharman, Miss Dowler, Miss MacGregor, Miss Hopwood, Miss Parker, Annie Eccles Kent, Arthur F. Kerr, and Bill Welsh.

 Photos & Maps